Send signed metadata with JWT

 )

 Warning: There should be no signing-key value in the code of your application.
 The JWTs that you're creating shouldn't be created on the application.
 They should be sent to the application from your server.
-You're application should be collected from the server, where the JWT is already signed.
+Your application should be collected from the server, where the JWT is already signed.

 Signed metadata with anonymous visitors

-is called without metadata assigned to the Visitor ID.
+Anonymous visitors are automatically assigned a random string as a Visitor ID when pendo.initialize() is called without metadata assigned to the Visitor ID.
 This method of generating anonymous Visitor IDs is the same for a conventional or signed metadata Pendo implementation.

 With signed metadata, anonymous visitors still use JWT when they pass event data to Pendo.